navPersia/webhook_automation/README.md

 sudo systemctl start webhook.service
 ```

-now add a cronjob to run service at restart
+Now add a cronjob to run service at restart
 ```
 @reboot [sudo systemctl start webhook.service]
 ```

-we also here have cronjob to run dockers when reboot
+Also here have add a cronjob to run dockers when reboot it used when raspberry pi goes down
 ```
 @reboot [sudo systemctl start docker]
 ```

-last step is to make your webhook avalaible from outside
+Make webhook avalaible from outside local network by port forwarding and reverse proxy

-and add webhook to dockerhub
+last step is to add webhook to dockerhub onder repository.